pranavmp-10-000/ChequeDetection/README.md

 The tool exports a separate `.json` file for every image containing the bounding box and class information.
 It does not export the size of image though.
 ## Training

-The model was trained on Kaggle GPU(P100) for 5000 steps.
+The model was trained on Kaggle GPU(P100) for 5000 steps, 0.7 loss.
 You can check the kaggle notebook/kernel [here](https://www.kaggle.com/pranav10000/cheque-detection):

 ## Prediction
 The [Inference Notebook](https://github.com/pranavmp-10-000/ChequeDetection/blob/main/ChequeDetection_Inference.ipynb) can be used to run the prediction on the model trained.